TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-project-and-add-tool.md

 ## **Recommended Steps**

 ### **How to check whether user has appropriate access to create a project**
-For creating a project user needs “Owner” or “Contributor” permissions.
-[Please check here,](https://docs.microsoft.com/azure/role-based-access-control/check-access) whether you have required accesses
+For creating a project user needs "Owner" or "COntributor" permissions.
+[Pleaes check here,](https://docs.microsoft.com/azure/role-based-access-control/check-access) whether you have required access

 ### **I don't see a particular geography when creating the Azure Migrate project**